sublime09/ALJI/docs/labelHelperTask.md

 1. ***Select your assigned Group Number*** which was assigned to you within your email contact with the researcher.
 Agree to the task's instructions and qualifications, and select 'Continue'.
 1. Read the entire passage as if it is an entry in someone's personal journal or diary
 1. Consider the mental wellness of the author (assume the author is a high school senior in the USA, age 18)
 1. Based off of the information in the entry, estimate the author’s [**​CGI-S rating**](./CGIS_Scale).
-Input this rating into the box alongside the journal entry.
+Input this rating into the box in the upper right of the screen.
     - **Known bug in Macs**: sometimes the main view appears frozen and doesn't respond to input.
-        - **Workaround**: Scrolling in the main view, or navigating to between journals will refresh the view.
+        - *Workaround*: Scrolling in the main view, or navigating to between journals will refresh the view.
 Your work should be saved, it just is not being display correctly.
 1. Take note of *any* passages that are alarming or concerning, even if it is a single sentence.
     - [**Examples for reference**](./concernExamples) of concerning passages and the labels to select
     - *Note:* A mental health indicator from the author's past can still be concerning if the author could be experiencing the same indicator in the present.